 CollegeAdvantage, Ohio’s direct-sold 529 college savings program, offers a range of benefits.
 Most 529 plans limit your investment options to mutual fund portfolios, but CollegeAdvantage also lets you invest in FDIC-insured savings accounts and certificates of deposit (CDs) offered through Fifth Third Bank.
-Total asset-based fees for its mutual funds currently range from 0.18% to 0.55%, which is substantially low compared to plans sponsored by other states.
+Total asset-based fees currently range from 0.165% to 0.50%, which is substantially low compared to plans sponsored by other states.
 In addition, Ohio families can deduct up to $4,000 (if married filing jointly) in contributions from their state taxable income.
 The plan can also be linked to a Upromise account for additional savings.
 You also have a variety of portfolios to invest in including age-based options.
 These portfolios take the investment guesswork out of the equation, because they automatically change their asset allocation to become less risky as your child gets closer to college.

 How Do I Enroll in Ohio’s Direct-Sold 529 Plan?

 The simplest way to enroll in Ohio’s CollegeAdvantage 529 Plan is online.
 You’d need the following information about yourself and your beneficiary.